akka/akka/akka-docs/rst/java/remoting.rst

 It should be protected by network security, such as a firewall.
 If that is not considered as enough protection :ref:`TLS with mutual authentication <remote-tls-java>`  should be enabled.

+Best practice is that Akka remoting nodes should only be accessible from the adjacent network.
+Note that if TLS is enabled with mutual authentication there is still a risk that an attacker can gain access to a valid certificate by by compromising any node with certificates issued by the same internal PKI tree.

-It is also security best-practice to :ref:`disabled Java serializer <disable-java-serializer-java>` because of its multiple `known attack surfaces <https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995>`_.
+It is also security best practice to :ref:`disable the Java serializer <disable-java-serializer-java>` because of its multiple `known attack surfaces <https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995>`_.

 .. _remote-tls-java: